vinnydiehl/nds_toolkit/src/filehandler/psr/README.md

 ```
 0
+F432F
 0x02101D40 : 0x0227E17C :: 0x00000090
 0x021C0794 : 0x0227E17C :: 0x00000090
 ```

-It simply gives the index of the current selection, followed by each of the results, listed one per line.
+It simply gives the index of the current selection on the first line and the contents of the Hex Value input on the second line, followed by each of the results, listed one per line.

 The PSR class handles this file format- it contains methods for reading a file,